sudopluto/learning-how-to-live/README.md

 - Billy Joel

-Like a bullet from a gun it burns
-When you realize she was never your girl
-It was just your turn

-- Skepta

-All of our heroes fading
-Now I can't stand to be alone
-Let's go to perfect places

-All the nights spent off our faces
-Trying to find these perfect places
-What the fuck are perfect places anyway?

-- Lorde

 God knows I'm not perfect, either.
 I've made tons of stupid mistakes, and later I regretted them.
 And I've done it over and over again, thousands of times; a cycle of hollow joy and vicious self-hatred.
 But even so, every time I learned something about myself.